 Third-party payors, such as government or private healthcare insurers, carefully review and increasingly question and challenge the coverage of and the prices charged for drugs.
 Reimbursement rates from private health insurance companies vary depending on the company, the insurance plan and other factors.
 Reimbursement rates may be based on reimbursement levels already set for lower cost drugs and may be incorporated into existing payments for other services.
 A current trend in the U.S. healthcare industry is toward cost containment.
 Large public and private payors, managed care organizations, group purchasing organizations and other similar organizations are exerting increasing influence on decisions regarding the use of, and reimbursement levels for, particular treatments.
 Such third-party payors, including Medicare, may question the coverage of, and challenge the prices charged for, medical products and services, and many third-party payors limit coverage of or reimbursement for newly approved healthcare products.
 In particular, third-party payors may limit the covered indications.
 Cost-control initiatives could decrease the price we might establish for our product candidates, which could result in product revenues being lower than anticipated.
 We believe our drugs will be priced significantly higher than existing generic drugs and consistently with current branded drugs.
-Patients who are prescribed medications for the treatment of their conditions, and their prescribing physicians, generally rely on third-party payors to reimbursement is adequate to cover a significant portion of the cost of our products.
-If we are unable to show a significant benefit relative to existing generic drugs, Medicare, Medicaid and private payors may not be willing to cover or provide adequate reimbursement for our drugs, which would significantly reduce the likelihood of them gaining market acceptance.
-In the United States, no uniform policy requirement for coverage and reimbursement for drug products can differ significantly fr
+Patients who are prescribed medications for the treatment of their conditions, and their prescribing physicians, generally rely on third-party payors to reimburse all or part of the costs associated with their prescription drugs.
+Patients are unlikely to use our products unless coverage is provided and reimbursement is adequate to cover a significant portion of the cost of our products.
+If we are unable to show a significant benefit relative to existing generic drugs, Medicare, Medicaid and private payors may not be willing to cover or provide adequate reimbursement for our drugs, which would significantly reduce the likelihood of them gain